OSGP/Documentation/Userguide/Installation/2-Setup-VM-Vagrant.md

 ####Tip
  - Remember to always log in as The "dev" user

-We just created a virtual machine, running Ubuntu with pre-installed tooling.
+You just created a virtual machine running Ubuntu with pre-installed tooling.
 The next chapter of the guide describes how to set-up the OSGP platform.